Exclusive: Brazil's Rousseff in talks with Boeing for new jet

 COZY RELATIONSHIPS

-Boeing announced a deal this month to supply a new weapons system for light military aircraft made by Brazil's Embraer (EMBR3.SA), which is trying to expand its defence operations.
-The companies also said in June they would collaborate on the development and marketing of Embraer's KC-390 military transport and refuelling jet.
+Boeing announced a deal this month to supply a new weapons system for light military aircraft made by Brazil's Embraer, which is trying to expand its defense operations.
+The companies also said in June they would collaborate on the development and marketing of Embraer's KC-390 military transport and refueling jet.

 It is possible that a cozier relationship with Brazil's government and its biggest aircraft manufacturer could give Boeing an advantage in another, much bigger deal -- a tender worth at least $5 billion for a new generation of fighter jets for the Brazilian air force.